 Disability insurance plans through associations are usually limited and “plain vanilla”.
 It doesn’t mean they are bad.
 It just means they contain a basic structure to meet the needs of everyone.

-Some chiropractors think association plans are guaranteed issue.
+Some chiropractors think association plans are guaranteed issue (like our small business option above).
 Nope.

 You still have to go through underwriting.
 There’s no avoiding that.

 - Some coverage for pre-existing conditions including wellness chiropractic treatment (which is an exclusion with other carriers)

 - To age 65 benefit period, but with the “any” occupation definition usually after 2 years own-occupation

 - Might be cheaper, initially, but then premiums might “step up” every year or 5 years